EXCLUSIVE-TikTok owner ByteDance's revenue growth slowed to 70% in 2021 - sources

 ByteDance did not immediately respond to a request for comment.

-Chinese tech giants from Tencent to Alibaba have reported slowing growth amid a wide-ranging crackdown by the country's regulators who have rolled out new rules that have impacted how such companies carry out deals and interact with their users.
+Chinese tech companies from Tencent to Alibaba have reported slowing growth amid a wide-ranging crackdown by the country's regulators who have rolled out new rules governing how they operate and interact with their users.

-The number one position was still held by e-commerce giant Alibaba group BABA.N, and the third place went to gaming giant Tencent Holdings 0700.HK, according to the report.
+The number one position was still held by e-commerce giant Alibaba Group 9988.HK, and third place went to gaming giant Tencent Holdings 0700.HK, according to the report.

 The overall growth of online ad sales in China declined to 9.3% in 2021 from 13.8% a year earlier, the report says.